DjamelAyari/Mushrooms-Classification-Project/README.md

 Home is the HTML code for the application

-I found help for this project via the Krish Naik content on his Youtube Channel and on his GitHub, Thanks to him.
+I found help for this project via the Krish Naik content on his Youtube Channel and on his GitHub.

-I also found help for this project via the blog "Machine Learning Mastery" of Jason Brownlee, Thanks to him.
+I also found help for this project via the blog "Machine Learning Mastery" of Jason Brownlee.